-- 1. Has the chapter been in violation of The Law of Sigma Nu Fraternity, Inc., the Risk Reduction Policy and Guidelines, or College/University policy in the past year?
+- 1. Has the chapter been in violation of The Law of Sigma Nu Fraternity, Inc., the Risk Reduction Policy, or College/University policy in the past year?
 If yes, please explain. - 2.
-How does the chapter promote safe and healthy conditions in its home, if applicable, and at social events for its members and guests? - 3.
-What does the chapter do to educate members on the Risk Reduction Policy and Guidelines of Sigma Nu Fraternity, Inc. as well as the policies of the local institution?
-What role does the LEAD Program play in these efforts (e.g. what LEAD sessions has the chapter hosted on risk reduction topics this year?
+How does the chapter promote safe and healthy conditions in its home, if applicable, and at social events for its members and guests?
+How does the chapter promote treating its members and guests with dignity (e.g. chapter conducted the Fraternity's DignityU program)? - 3.
+What does the chapter do to educate members on the Risk Reduction Policy of Sigma Nu Fraternity, Inc. as well as the policies of the local institution?
+What role does the LEAD Program and/or the Fraternity's educational poster series play in these efforts (e.g. What LEAD sessions and or poster discussion guides has the chapter hosted on risk reduction topics this year?
 Who was the audience for those sessions candidates, all members, officers, etc.?)? - 4.
 How does the chapter promote wellness and diversity to its members?
 To other students or campus organizations?
 Indicate if the chapter sponsored or co-hosted any programs with other student organizations. - 5.
 Has the chapter held any sessions from the Risk Reduction or Personal Development modules from All Chapter LEAD this year?
 If so, which session(s) and who was the audience for each?
 Indicate if the chapter sponsored or co-hosted any programs with other student organizations. - 6.
-Has the chapter organized any educational sessions/workshops/speakers on anti-hazing or sexual assault this year?
+Has the chapter organized any educational sessions/workshops/speakers on anti-hazing, sexual assault, or drug abuse this year?
 If so, which session(s) and who was the audience for each?
-Indicate if the chapter sponsored or co-hosted any programs with other student organizations. - 7.
+Indicate if the chapter sponsored or co-hosted any programs with other student organizations.
+Workshops offered through the General Fraternity include A Different Look at Hazing, Social Strengths, Bystander Strengths, and GenerationRx.
+Indicate if the chapter sponsored or co-hosted any programs with other student sponsored or co-hosted any programs with other student. - 7.
 How has the chapter incorporated best practices into its operations in this area?
 Best practices could come from the Best Practices Library, other chapters and organizations, or additional sources.
 If citing from the Best Practices Library, please reference the practice #; for example, Values Congruent Environments #1.

-Supporting Documents for Values Congruent Environments - Indicate any supporting documents to create/acquire and the chapter officer or member assigned to do so. ıg ☐ Chapter social calendar ☐ Chapter risk management/reduction plan
+Supporting Documents for Values Congruent Environments - Indicate any supporting documents to create/acquire and the chapter officer or member assigned to do so.

+Chapter social calendar